radius-project/docs/docs/content/operations/environments/howto-environment/index.md

 ---
 type: docs
 title: "How-To: Initialize Radius Environments"
-linkTitle: "How-To: Radius Environments"
+linkTitle: "How-To: Environments"
-description: "How-To: Initialize Radius Environments"
+description: "Learn how to create Radius environments"
 weight: 100
 categories: "How-To"
 tags: ["environments"]
 ---

-When setting up a Radius Environment you can use the RAD CLI for an easy interactive option or an advanced manual option.
+Radius environments are prepared landing zones for applications that contain configuration and Recipes.
+To learn more visit the [environments overview]({{< ref "/operations/environments/overview" >}}) page.

-For more information on what is deployed and created during a Radius Environment creation see the [Radius Environment overview]({{< ref environments-concept >}}).
+Radius environments can be setup with the rad CLI via two paths: interactive or manual.

 ## Pre-requisites

 - Install the [rad CLI]({{< ref getting-started >}})
 - Setup a supported [Kubernetes cluster]({{< ref "/operations/platforms/kubernetes" >}})

-## Create a Radius Environment(Interactive)
+## Create an environment interactively

 1. Initialize a new environment with `rad init` command:
    ```bash